spacecatpixel/lokidocs/docs/ServiceNodes/DeregistrationRules.md

+title: Loki Documentation | Service Node Deregistration Rules | Loki Coin
+description: Loki deregistration rules are used to manage the network in a decentralised way by having Service Nodes enforce each other to perform adequately on the network.
+This document outlines the different Service Node states of the Loki Service Nodes and the quorum testing that they conduct.

 # Deregistration Rules
 Deregistration rules are used to manage the network in a decentralised way by having Service Nodes enforce each other to perform adequately on the network.